With coconut flour and almond flour, you can make pancakes, cookies, bread, muffins, pizza, and even waffles that are both healthy and delicious.

 - Coconut flour keeps longer when stored in a cool, dry place, while almond flour can become rancid more quickly (if it isn’t refrigerated or frozen).

-In general, coconut flour is the better choice from a budgeting perspective.
-By buying it in bulk and storing it properly, you can have a high-quality keto flour that lasts you a long time without breaking the bank.
+Overall, this means that coconut flour is the better choice from a food budget perspective.
+By buying it in bulk and storing it properly, you can always have a high-quality keto flour that lasts you a long time without breaking the bank.

-You can purchase coconut flour and almond flour at your favorite health food stores, certain major grocery stores that carry gluten-free flours or flour alternatives, some farmers markets, and through online stores.
+You can find coconut flour and almond flour at your favorite health food stores, certain major grocery stores that carry gluten-free flours or flour alternatives, some farmers’ markets, and through online stores.
 Popular retailers like Walmart, Amazon, and Costco carry these low-carb flours as well.

 Once you find a coconut or almond flour product, make sure it only has one ingredient.
 If you see any flavorings, sweeteners, or preservatives, don’t buy it.

 If you have celiac disease or a gluten sensitivity, make sure the flour is produced in a completely gluten-free facility to avoid cross-contamination.

 Or, you can skip all of the flour-finding fuss and order it online using the links below: